 How to File the Representation Petition:

-The Petitioner must file an original and three copies of the petition with OCB by mail, email, e-filing through OCB’s website, or in person during business hours.
+The Petitioner may file the petition with OCB by mail, email, e-filing through OCB’s website, or in person during business hours.
 OCB Rules do not require the Petitioner to serve other parties to the proceeding simultaneously with the filing; however, it is suggested that the Petitioner send a courtesy copy of the petition to all other parties.
 If submitted, the showing of interest should not be served on the other parties.

 What Happens After the Petition is Filed:

-• Docketing: The petition is assigned a docket number that a party should use when writing or calling OCB.
+• Docketing: The petition is assigned a docket number that a party must use when writing or calling OCB.

 • Publication: A notice of the petition is published in the City Record, and OCB notifies the parties that a petition has been filed.

-• Responses: Parties are given a period of time to respond to the petition in writing.
-The amount of time given to respond to the petition varies depending on the type of petition filed.
-See OCB Rule §1-02.
+• Responses: Parties are given 20 business days to respond to the petition in writing.
 Responses should include a concise statement of all objections to the petition and explain the legal basis for those objections.

 • Extensions of time to file a response: Reasonable requests for extensions of time to file a response to a petition are generally granted.
 The requesting party should first call the other party or parties and ask for consent.
 Then the party seeking the extension files a written request to the Director of Representation and advises whether the other parties have consented.
 The decision about whether to grant an extension will be made by OCB, not the parties.